cotraak/speech-recognition/README.md

 # speech-recognition

 This code is built in simple python to recognize speech using your laptop's Microphone.
-Just run the code and start taking.
+Just run the code and start talking.
 In fact, this file is the modified output of my speech.